dogtagpki/pki/docs/manuals/man5/pki-server-logging.5.md

 The logging configuration is stored in /etc/pki/*instance*/*subsystem*/CS.cfg.

 ```
-debug.enabled=true
 debug.level=0
 ```

-The **debug.enabled** determines whether the debug log is enabled.
-By default it is enabled.

 The **debug.level** determines the amount of details to be logged.
 The value ranges from 0 (most details) to 10 (least details).